EDIpack: A parallel exact diagonalization package for quantum impurity problems: Library description and implementation

 The storage of the eigenvalues and eigenvectors is a key aspect of the ED algorithm.
 In our implementation this task makes use of a dedicated class, defined in \texttt{EIGENSPACE}.
 The class contains the object \texttt{sparse\_espace}: an ordered single linked list storing the eigenvalue (the sorting key), the eigenvector and the corresponding QNs.
 In parallel mode the eigenvectors are automatically distributed to all processors in shares of size \texttt{Q} (see \secu{SecMVP}) and can be accessed only through pointer functions to avoid memory duplication.

-For zero temperature calculations only the ground-states are stored in the list.
+For zero temperature calculations only the groundstates are stored in the list.
 For a finite temperature also excited states are saved.
 In order to avoid unbounded growth of the list we adopt an annealing truncation mechanism.
-In the first call we collect a number \texttt{lanc\_nstates\_sector} of states from each sector, up to a given maximum number \texttt{lanc\_nstates\_total}, both initially set by the user.
-On the successive calls, the number of states required to any sector $\SS$ contributing to the list is increased by \texttt{lanc\_nstates\_step} or reduced otherwise.
-The total number of states with energy $E$ stored in the list is fixed by the condition: $e^{-\beta(E-E_0)} < \mathtt{cutoff}$, where $E_0$ is the groundstate energy, $\beta=1/T$ is the inverse temperature ($k_B=1$) and \texttt{cutoff} is an input parameter fixing an a priori energy threshold.
-An annealed list is constructed after few repeated calls, containing all and just the states contributing to the spectrum up to the required energy threshold.
+In the first call we collect a number \texttt{lanc\_nstates\_sector} of states from each sector, up to a given maximum number \texttt{lanc\_nstates\_total}.
+Both parameters are initially set by the user from the input file.
+The list is truncated to keep the states which fulfil the condition $e^{-\beta(E_i-E_0)} < \mathtt{cutoff}$, where $E_i$ is the energy of the $i^{\rm th}$ state in the list, $E_0$ is the groundstate energy, $\beta=1/T$ is the inverse temperature ($k_B=1$) and \texttt{cutoff} is an input parameter fixing an a priori energy threshold.
+Annealing is achieved by successive diagonalization of the problem.
+The numbers of states required to any sector $\SS$ contributing to the list is increased by \texttt{lanc\_nstates\_step} or it is reduced otherwise.
+After few calls (of the order of ten) the distribution among the sectors of the numbers of states reaches a steady state.
+The corresponding annealed list contains all and just the states contributing to the spectrum up to the required energy threshold.
+A histogram of the number of states for each sector is produced after each diagonalization to check the evolution of their distribution.